nuzillard/KnapsackSearch/README.md

 database file `fake_acd_nmrsdb_quercetin2D.NMRUDB`.

 fakeACD.py can process output files from KnapsackSearch.

+### novalence.py

+`python novalence.py filename.sdf filename_elec.sdf`

+creates `filename_elec.sdf` from `filename.sdf`.
+This is necessary when .sdf files from RDKit are produced to be read by ACD software. `novalence.py` corrects the description of electrically charged atom, for which RDKit issues a non-zero valence information field that is not correctly interpreted by ACD and inhibits the prediction of chemical shift values. `novalence.py` relies on `mySDWriter.py`

+Applying `novalence.py` to files from KnapsackSearch before importing them in ACD software is generally a good idea.

+`python mySDWriter.py`

+prints a simple demo of this module.
+It shows how RDKit writes a mol block for a molecule with electically charged atoms and how `mySDWriter.py` resets to 0 the valence information field.

 # Quick ACD DB with calculated experimental 13C NMR data